-Left-handed Two-Way Player with Experience in Germany, Australia, and Belgium; Seeking club in Europe for the 2020 Season
+Left-handed Two-Way Player/Coach with Experience in Germany, Australia, and Belgium; Seeking club for 2020/21 Winter

 Name: Trent Saharek

 Weight: 205 lbskg